wp-plugins/sz-google/readme.txt

 = Google Authenticator module =
 **<a href="http://goo.gl/6bzDMO"> </a>**

-The plugin provides the authorization process in two phases designed by google authenticator, it is possible to strengthen the security of our login screen asking for a code-time in addition to the normal credentials.
-This is made ​​possible by the Google Authenticator that you can install on our smartphones whether it's an iphone, android or blackberry.
-As we will see below the configuration and synchronization of the key will be performed quickly and easily using a code QR Code to display on your device.
+The plugin provides the authorization process in two phases designed by google authenticator, it is possible to strengthen the security of our login screen asking for a code-time.

 **Google Authenticator Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.